San Francisco is a delicious city in both the food possibilities and also with things to see and do. The choices are endless!

 I know that I have high standards when it comes to certain food, and it’s not that I’m picky, it’s just that I’ve been very fortunate to have tasted “the best of the best” of so many cuisines, that the bar has been set very high.

 I also want to clarify that I don’t believe I’m a “food snob”.
-If I had to choose, I prefer peasant and pub food to haute cuisine, although I do enjoy that, too.
+If I had to choose, I prefer peasant food and pub food to haute cuisine, although I do enjoy that, too.
 I just go by what my tastebuds tell me, and most of the time they are screaming at me (in true Italian fashion).

 So, without further ado, here’s my take on the things we did in and around San Francisco.
 I hope it is both helpful and enjoyable and I’d love to hear what you think.